Learn About CPI Training

 Why We Use CPI at Lighthouse Autism Center

-While CPI is an excellent non-violent crisis intervention strategy for a wide range of people, it’s particularly effective for children with autism.
+While CPI is an excellent non-violent crisis intervention strategy for a wide range of people.
+We find it aligns well with our practices for our learners mostly because it is so proactive and focuses on se-escalation strategies.
 People with autism have unique characteristics, and the nature of autism means that there are some special circumstances to consider when employing CPI techniques with them.

 Learn How Autism Shows Up in Individual Children